mathysgrapotte/py-nf/README.md

 # py-nf

 Run Nextflow modules directly from Python while keeping access to the full set of runtime signals that Nextflow exposes.
-This repository wraps the Nextflow JVM classes with [JPype](https://jpype.readthedocs.io) and layers a small Python API on top that:
+This repository wraps the Nextflow JVM classes with [JPype](https://jpype.readthedocs.io) and layers a small Python API on top.

+**Three ways to use py-nf:**

+1. **Python API** - Direct programmatic control over Nextflow execution
+2. **CLI Tools** - Command-line interface for managing and running nf-core modules
+3. **AI Agent** - Natural language interface powered by LLMs for bioinformatics workflows

 ```python
 from pynf import run_module; run_module("nextflow_scripts/file-output-process.nf")